 In this very reasonable example, our investor puts $5000 a year into an investment that grows at 7% per year.
 But how do different expense ratios affect the final nest egg after 35 years?

-A “small, harmless” expense ratio of 0.5% costs our investor 13% or $197K of their retirement fund, as compared to a fund with no expense ratio. $197K!!
+Compared to the other basic finance plots, these results look pretty similar to one another.
+But hopefully this plot shows…a “small, harmless” expense ratio of 0.5% costs our investor 13% or $197K of their retirement fund, as compared to a fund with no expense ratio. $197K!!

 A expense ratio of 0.1%—which is actually fairly good for the industry—costs our investor about 2.5%, or $42K.
 Still…that’s quite a lot!